taka722/JavaProgram/cw-oxo/README.md

 2. Players take turns in sequence.
 3. Input the cell identifier (e.g., A1, B2) where you want to place your mark.
 4. Use the + and - keys during the game to adjust the win threshold as desired.
+5. Use the cursor　to add or remove a column or row.
-5. The game ends when one player meets the current win threshold or all cells are filled (a draw).
+6. The game ends when one player meets the current win threshold or all cells are filled (a draw).
 ### Testing:
 Automated tests have been provided to validate the functionality of both versions of the game.
 These tests check for basic gameplay, error handling, and other game rules.